Travel Advice United States 2020

 Many countries have implemented temporary travel restrictions and COVID-19 has impacted on events and activities.
 In the Travala.com travel advice newsletter, we will endeavour to provide you with the latest travel advice on key destinations.

-This ban follows similar bans on non-us nationals travelling from Iran and China while the border with Canada has also been closed.
+This ban follows similar bans on non-US nationals travelling from Iran and China while the border with Canada has also been closed.
+Most recently, arrivals from Brazil have also been restricted.

 Flight changes to and from the United States